Miguel2786/Miguel2786/README.md

 <img src="https://media.licdn.com/dms/image/D4D16AQHTs6vnR8TCxw/profile-displaybackgroundimage-shrink_350_1400/0/1688590395766?e=1695254400&v=beta&t=XM23P4JQGlOS0rSE80mIjusBggkV0hUd2Bkjs6QVlUI">
 <h1>Hi 👋 , I'm Miguel</h1>

-<h3  style="text-align: justify;" >"I am a university graduate in finance and I am looking for an opportunity to advance in the IT world as a computer programmer.
+<h3>"I am a university graduate in finance and I am looking for an opportunity to advance in the IT world as a computer programmer.
 I am a versatile person capable of multitasking.
 With experience in work environments that value commitment and the ability to work in a team.
 I am characterized by being proactive and self-taught.".</h3>
 <hr>
 <div>
 <h2>About me:</h2>